sparanoid/almace-scaffolding/_app/_pages/themes/curtana/example-about.md

 This is an Curtana theme example About page.

-Sparanoid is a design studio operated by Tunghsiao Liu.
-You can ping me on [Twitter](https://twitter.com/tunghsiao) or send correspondence to [t@sparanoid.com](mailto:t@sparanoid.com).
+Sparanoid is a design and development studio.
+It is available for freelance work as well as consulting.
+You can send email to [t@sparanoid.com](mailto:t@sparanoid.com).

 ## Colophon